-The new Qualcomm Snapdragon 888 mobile application processor is a bewilderingly complex piece of silicon.
-Packing a new CPU, GPU, machine learning, image processing, a 5G modem, and sensor hub components, there’s an awful lot to dive into.
+Qualcomm’s Snapdragon 888 mobile application processor is a bewilderingly complex piece of silicon.
+Between the new CPU, GPU, machine learning, image processing, a 5G modem, and sensor hub components, there’s an awful lot to dive into.
 The bottom line is that the chip promises to be faster and more energy-efficient.
-It also introduces new features compared to the previous generation chips powering many 2020 flagship smartphones.
+It also introduces new features not found on the previous generation chips of many 2020 flagships.

 Check out the link below for a full rundown of the Snapdragon 888’s deeper ins and outs.
 But stick with us here if you’re after a key overview of the top five Snapdragon 888 features.